maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 ## How can I change which Maxima functions STACK allows? ##

-This is a job for your system administrator, who can alter your installation by changing
+This is a job for a developer.

-    /maxima/maximafun.php

 **It is not enough to just change this file!** You will also need to copy and re-run the install script.
 This should not re-install the databases or wipe data, but at the end of the file will generate a number of temporary files to reflect your new settings.